Posts

 A significant example is the research that won the SOSORT Award 2023, recently published (link).
 The study demonstrated how analysing clinical data using advanced techniques can enhance our understanding of scoliosis and its treatments.

-Another potential application involves the diagnosis of low back pain, where AI can analyse radiographic images to identify aetiologies that might otherwise be missed by the human eye.
+Another potential application involves the diagnosis of low back pain, where AI can analyse radiographic images to identify aetiologies that the human eye might otherwise miss.
 This approach takes advantage of today’s enhanced computational power, enabling the rapid and accurate processing of large volumes of data.

 How Could AI Transform the Management of Spinal Disorders in the Future?

 There are three key areas where we see tremendous potential.
-The first is screening and early diagnosis, which involves detecting scoliosis or other conditions at an early stage to improve treatment outcomes.
+The first is screening and early diagnosis, which involves early detection of scoliosis or other conditions to improve treatment outcomes.
 The second area is the customisation of braces, using data collected from clinical centres to predict which type of brace will be most effective for a specific patient.
 Lastly, monitoring outcomes plays a crucial role, as it allows for tracking the progress of therapy and adapting it based on observed improvements, thereby enhancing the overall effectiveness of treatment.

 What Makes AI Such a Valuable Ally for Clinicians?

 AI amplifies a clinician’s capabilities, providing more detailed information and helping them make data-driven decisions.
 However, as we always emphasise at ISICO, the doctor-patient relationship remains central.
-AI does not replace the experience and empathy of a clinician; instead, it offers tools that enhance human expertise.
+AI does not replace a clinician’s experience and empathy; instead, it offers tools that enhance human expertise.

 What is the Future of AI in Rehabilitation Medicine?